Protective conductor resistance test devices

 Ideal for

-• Testing in a test cover, test cabin
+• Testing in a test cover, test cabinet

 • Communication with